asavinov/prosto/README.md

 ![Data processing workflow](docs/images/fig_1.png)

 `Prosto` provides two ways to define its operations:
-* Programmatically by calling function with parameters specifying an operation
+* *Programmatically* by calling function with parameters specifying an operation
-* Column-SQL by means of syntactic statements with all operation parameters
+* *Column-SQL* by means of syntactic statements with all operation parameters.
+Column-SQL is a new way to define a column-oriented data processing workflow.
+It is a syntactic alternative to programmatic operations.
+Read more here: [Column-SQL](https://prosto.readthedocs.io/en/latest/text/column-sql.html)

 `Prosto` operations are demonstrated in notebooks which can be found in the "notebooks" folder in the main repo.
 Do your own experiments by tweaking them and playing around with the code: https://github.com/asavinov/prosto/tree/master/notebooks

+The column-oriented approach was used in the Intelligent Trading Bot for deriving new features: https://github.com/asavinov/intelligent-trading-bot

 More detailed information can be found in the documentation: http://prosto.readthedocs.io